• Skip to primary navigation

 Egg SizeMedium-Large

-Andalusian Chickens lay medium to large white eggs, producing between 150-170 eggs a year.
+Andalusian Chickens lay medium to large white eggs, producing between 150 and 170 eggs a year.

-They are known for laying in the winter if allowed to free range, have a healthy living environment, and are fed a proper diet.
+If allowed to free range, have a healthy living environment, and are fed a proper diet, they are known for laying in the winter.

 3 Andalusian Chicks